mizma/ergoSHIFT/firmwares_atmega32u4/LUFA/README.md

 is based on [fluffymadness' ATMega32U4-Switch-Fightstick](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) and [bootsector's XInputPadMicro](https://github.com/bootsector/XInputPadMicro), with a QoL features added by CrazyRedMachine.

-This fork is customized for the needs of Flatbox-ACR features
+This fork is customized for the needs of ergoSHIFT features

-* Remapped keys to work with Flatbox-ACR layout
+* Remapped keys to work with ergoSHIFT layout
 * Removed support for analog stick
 * reorganized the customization button settings for SOCD and other features
     * SOCD config is now only at startup and only provide three common modes (All Neutral, Hitbox and Gafro)